narlabharath/FinTools/README.md

 # FinTools
-Find tools that might be interesting and helpful in your financial journey
+Find tools that might be interesting and helpful in your financial journey.

+Whith this tool estimate your savings vs the expenses post retirement